 All MPH and MS-EOHS degree programs require that students take at least one course in each of the five core knowledge areas of public health, as listed in Table 2.3.a.1.
-Each of these courses is 3 credits, as found in the course schedule.
-DPH students are required to complete these or equivalent courses as prerequisites, prior to entering the program.
-The program competencies and course learning outcomes are standardized across sections and printed in course syllabi, located in the ERF.
+Each of these courses is 3 credits, as found in the course schedule (see Criterion 2.3).
+DPH students are required to complete these or equivalent courses as pre-requisites, prior to entering the program.
+The program competencies and course learning outcomes are standardized across sections and printed in course syllabi (see Criterion 2.6), located in the ERF.